lightning/bolts/11-payment-encoding.md

 ## Payer / Payee Requirements

+A payer:
+  - after the `timestamp` plus `expiry` has passed:
+    - SHOULD NOT attempt a payment.
+  - otherwise:
-A payer SHOULD NOT attempt a payment after the `timestamp` plus `expiry` has passed.
-Otherwise, if a Lightning payment fails, a payer MAY attempt to use the address given in the first `f` field that it understands for payment.
-A payer MAY use the sequence of channels specified by the `r` field to route to the payee.
-A payer SHOULD consider the fee amount and payment timeout before initiating payment.
-A payer SHOULD use the first `p` field that it did NOT skip as the payment hash.
+    - if a Lightning payment fails:
+      - MAY attempt to use the address given in the first `f` field that it understands for payment.
+  - MAY use the sequence of channels, specified by the `r` field, to route to the payee.
+  - SHOULD consider the fee amount and payment timeout before initiating payment.
+  - SHOULD use the first `p` field that it did NOT skip as the payment hash.

+A payee:
+  - after the `timestamp` plus `expiry` has passed:
-A payee SHOULD NOT accept a payment after `timestamp` plus `expiry`.
+    - SHOULD NOT accept a payment.

 # Implementation